jereconjota/todo-sheet/README.md

 ---
 ### UPDATE Using firebase

-You can use firebase instead of google sheets, you need create a new project on [firebase console](https://console.firebase.google.com/), then create a new realtime database, and add this rules:
+You can use firebase instead of google sheets, first you need create a new project on [firebase console](https://console.firebase.google.com/), then create a new realtime database, and add this rules:

 ```
 {